chauff/cse1500-web-transcripts/_lectures/design.md

   - :headphones: Listen to [this podcast with Tom Dale](http://talkingcode.com/podcast/episode-11-tom-dale/) discussing modern web applications and the move from web sites to web apps and an almost *native* experience.
 - Recommended readings:
   - :closed_book: Chapter 3 of the [Definite Guide to HTML5](https://www.apress.com/gp/book/9781430239604).
+  - A blog post on the [use of animations to enhance the user experience](https://uxdesign.cc/the-ultimate-guide-to-proper-use-of-animation-in-ux-10bd98614fa9).
   - [Web Fundamentals by Google](https://developers.google.com/web/fundamentals/).
   - [Examples of what modern web technologies can achieve in Chrome](https://experiments.withgoogle.com/) (if you use another browser, not all examples may work as expected).
   - [Atomic Design by Brad Frost](http://atomicdesign.bradfrost.com/)